 Learning By Doing

 Your work experience here goes beyond just filling a need for labor on campus and includes learning outcomes for every crew.
-These will include general skills like:
+These will include general skills that employers look for, like:

-- Crew-specific skills such as carpentry, animal husbandry, plumbing or photography.
+You can also build crew-specific skills such as carpentry, animal husbandry, accounting, plumbing or photography.

-Your work will support your academics directly, sometimes through a clear connection like working on a Craft Crew to complete the Craft Minor, or in more indirect ways like learning the intense focus required to fell a large tree on the Landscape Crew and then applying that to taking your MCAT exam.
+Your work will support your academics directly, sometimes through a clear connection like working as the Chemistry Assistant while completing a Chemistry Major, or in more indirect ways like learning the intense focus required to fell a large tree on the Landscape Crew and then applying that to taking your MCAT exam.

 In all cases your experiences in academics, work, and community engagement will integrate to produce the graduate outcomes you seek.